Companion book now available!

 Webauthor of this site ...

-My name is Pam Dewey.
+My name is Pamela Starr Dewey.
+My friends call me Pam.
 You may be wondering how this website came about.
 So here is a brief version of "my story."

 For the next seven years, he collected a large stack of Plain Truths, and began bugging his high school and college buddies with dire predictions about current world events as they related to Bible prophecy.
 But he never bothered to follow through on any of the doctrinal articles in the magazines, nor did he pay any attention to the Radio Log for the World Tomorrow broadcast that appeared in each issue.

-Thus by the time we married in 1965, he had still never heard the voice of Herbert Armstrong or his son Garner Ted.
+Thus by the time we married in 1965, he had still never heard the voice of the aging founder, Herbert Armstrong, or his young son and “heir apparent,” Garner Ted Armstrong.
 Nor had he had any personal contact with anyone in Armstrong's ministry.
 And he made no mention of his prophetic interests during our short courtship.
 But shortly after our wedding, he showed up one day with a stack of Plain Truths from his parents' home.
 I rummaged through them and found them to be at first humorous ... and then irritating.
 A major series of anti-evolution articles was currently running in the magazine.
 As an eighteen-year-old agnostic university freshman, taking Natural Science classes which emphasized the theory of evolution and downplayed any notion of a real God, I was certain that I could poke holes in all of the Bible-thumping in the magazines.

 I began writing probing questions to the Plain Truth editorial staff, challenging them to answer the evidence for evolution I had been learning from my professors at Michigan State University.
 To my surprise, they had convincing answers for many of my questions.
 And thus as I read more and more, I found myself agreeing that maybe there was something to this "God" idea after all.

-George and I began to listen to the World Tomorrow program, and I sent away for every booklet offered in the magazines.
+George and I began to listen to Garner Ted Armstrong “Bringing You the Truth About Today’s World News and the Prophecies of the World Tomorrow” (as the announcer boomed out every time) on the daily World Tomorrow radio program, and I sent away for every booklet offered in the magazines.
 We also started taking the 52-lesson Ambassador College Bible Correspondence Course.
 At one point we even considered applying for admission to Armstrong's Ambassador College in Pasadena, California.
 But limited finances prevented us from pursuing that option.

 At the time, we had no idea that a "denomination" was behind the publications and the broadcasts.
 They were all advertised as being produced by Ambassador College.
 And even though there was occasional mention in passing of the "Radio Church of God, " we just viewed that as essentially a clever name for an evangelistic association, somewhat like the Billy Graham Evangelistic Association.
 We did not know that there were congregations of this Radio Church of God around the country affiliated with Armstrong's ministry, supervised by ministers ordained by Herbert Armstrong himself.
 So even though we eventually began requesting a visit from Ambassador College representatives to consider immersion baptism, we did not connect that idea with attending church services somewhere afterwards.